 Crisis-Driven Innovation — A Wake-Up Call

 There is nothing like a crisis to fuel innovation.
 In a crisis, people and businesses can behave in extraordinary ways.
-Throughout the COVID-19 pandemic in 2020, innovation and invention jumped to the fore as industries pivoted.
+Throughout the COVID-19 pandemic, innovation and invention jumped to the fore as industries pivoted.
 Distillers and brewers repurposed alcohol for hand sanitizers, and engineering companies made ventilators.
 Vaccinations were developed and released in record times, accelerating the adoption of genomics medicine through the first ever licensing of mRNA vaccines.
 At the heart of all this great innovation was a desire to solve problems through collaboration for the benefit of humanity.
 We saw innovation rooted in purpose and people working together for a common goal.

 Business does not have to be any different.
 In the world of business, we are often guilty of not challenging the norm.
 We stick to established governance, decision-making, and budget approval processes and are satisfied with following procedure and tradition.
 It is only when things go wrong, or we experience a powerful shock like COVID-19 as a wake-up call, that we jump into action.
 The accepted realities are forgotten because we need rapid answers outside of the usual daily business norms.
 Throughout the pandemic, command and control was relaxed, and autonomy accelerated decision-making to disrupt these norms.